How to Start an LLC in Texas

 5. Get an EIN

-An EIN (employer identification number) is an number the IRS provides businesses which can be used like a social security number.
+An Employer Identification Number (EIN) is an number the IRS assigns businesses which works like a Social Security Number.
 Any LLC with employees (or more than one member) must obtain an EIN, but even single-member LLCs with no employees need an EIN to open a business bank account.
-Plus, without an EIN, you have to risk giving out your own social security number when conducting business with vendors and other associates.
+Plus, without an EIN, you have to use your personal Social Security Number when doing business.

 6. Open a Bank Account

-Mixing business finances and personal finances weakens the legal separation between you and your LLC, and that could leave you vulnerable to seizure of personal assets for judgments against your business.
-The best way to prevent that separation from breaking down is by opening a bank account for your LLC where business money can’t get intermixed with personal money.
+Mixing business finances and personal finances weakens the legal separation between you and your LLC, and risks your personal assets in judgments against your LLC.
+The best way to prevent that separation from breaking down is by opening a bank account for your LLC and keeping business funds from intermixing with your own money.

-Banks have varying requirements for opening a business account can vary, but you’ll probably need to bring the following to the bank:
+Banks have varying requirements for opening a business account, but you’ll probably need to bring the following to the bank:

 7. File a Beneficial Ownership Information Report